Home » Blog » A List of Top Smart Contracts in Blockchain

 Polkadot

-Polkadot is a blockchain network created by the software development company Parity Technologies.
+The Polkadot blockchain network was created by the software development company Parity Technologies.
 It is currently the fifth-largest crypto project by market cap.
 It is also backed by the Web3 Foundation, which is a group of people who all want to build a decentralized web.

 • Polkadot is well-known for hosting parachains on its blockchain network.
 This means that the platform can run multiple chains within an existing blockchain, which is known as sharding.
 Polkadot employs a technique known as parachains.